nrkno/dotnetskolen/README_EN.md

 </Project>
 ```

-We pretend that we are retrieving our broadcasts from a database, and therefore implement our own types that represent how the broadcasts and the EPG are stored in the database:
+We pretend that we are retrieving our transmissions from a database, and therefore implement our own types that represent how the transmissions and the EPG are stored in the database:

 ```f#
 namespace NRK.Dotnetskolen.Api